sigerror/fast-vector/README.md

 ## Design reasoning

-Most of the time zero initialization is useless, based on that it was removed from the implementation.
+Most of the time zero initialization is useless, based on that it was removed from the implementation.<br/>
 It is safe to reallocate memory which contains trivial data.
-Trivial type constructors and destructors do nothing, so there are no reasons to call them.
+Trivial type constructors and destructors do nothing, so there are no reasons to call them.<br/>
-A growth factor of two is not always suitable for a concrete task, so it was left modifiable.
+A growth factor of two is not always suitable for a concrete task, so it was left modifiable.<br/>
 Exceptions are slow and are not used in the perfomance critical enviroment.
 Assertions, on the other hand, provide no overhead in release builds and are fast enough in debug builds.